Glyphosate: European Union

 A vote on the relicensing of glyphosate in the EU stalled in March 2016.
 Member states France, Sweden, and the Netherlands objected to the renewal.
 A vote to reauthorize on a temporary basis failed in June 2016 but at the last minute the license was extended for 18 months until the end of 2017.

-On 27 November 2017, in the EU Council a majority of eighteen member states voted in favor of permitting the use of glyphosate for five more years.
+On November 27, 2017, in the EU Council a majority of eighteen member states voted in favor of permitting the use of glyphosate for five more years.
 A qualified majority of sixteen states representing 65% of EU citizens was required to pass the law.
-The German Minister of Agriculture, Christian Schmidt, unexpectedly voted in favor while the German coalition government was internally divided on the issue which usually results in Germany abstaining.
+The German Minister of Agriculture, Christian Schmidt, unexpectedly voted in favor while the German coalition government was internally divided on the issue, which usually results in Germany abstaining.

 In December 2018, attempts were made to reopen the decision to license the weed-killer.
 These were condemned by Conservative MEPs, who said the proposal was politically motivated and flew in the face of scientific evidence.

 In March 2019, the European Court of Justice (ECJ) ordered the European Food Safety Authority (EFSA) to release all carcinogenicity and toxicity pesticide industry studies on glyphosate to the general public.

+The assessment process for an approval of glyphosate in the European Union was scheduled to begin in December 2019.
+France, Hungary, the Netherlands and Sweden were to jointly assess the application dossiers of the producers.
+The draft report of the assessment group was then to be peer-reviewed by the EFSA before the then-current approval expired in December 2022.